ldu3/ChromPolymerDB_tutorial/README.md

 </p>

 - The Sample 0 (Ens.Rep.) shows the most representative single-cell structure (highest correlation with average).
-- Switch between simulated single cell chromatain chains, users can also examine selected samples based on the sample ID.
+- Switch between simulated single cell chromatin chains, users can also examine selected samples based on the sample ID.
 - Download 5,000 single-cell 3D chromatin chains, including positional coordinates and beads-to-beads distance matrices.
 - Add an additional cell sample to do comparison.
 - The upper panel shows the tool buttons: